Neutrino Constraints on Scalar-Tensor Gravity: Motivation and summary

 This relationship is crucial now that neutrino physics has entered the precision era.
 After several decades of experimental and theoretical efforts to determine the parameters that describe neutrino evolution, most of these quantities are now known to the percent level~\cite{Esteban:2024eli,Capozzi:2025ovi}.
 While a few key parameters, such as the neutrino mass ordering and the CP-violation phase, remain unknown, they are expected to be determined by upcoming neutrino experiments~\cite{DUNE:2020ypp,Hyper-Kamiokande:2018ofw,JUNO:2015zny,IceCube:2025chb,KM3Net:2016zxf}.

 In this work, we derive a set of \textit{model-independent} constraints on ST theories from neutrinos.
 We consider a static but inhomogeneous $\varphi$ background which induces position-dependent mass-varying neutrinos.
 We assess the impact of neutrino observables by means of an effective phenomenological parametrisation and set bounds.
 In particular, we place novel bounds on these mass variations in two complementary ways: (i) by searching for deviations in the oscillation pattern, and (ii) through kinematic effects, such as changes in the time required to traverse a given distance.
+The study of mass-varying neutrinos through oscillation effects has been carried out in the context of scalar-dark matter-neutrino interactions~\cite{Ge:2018uhz,Choi:2019zxy,Cheek:2025kks,Sen:2023uga,Capozzi:2018bps} where the interaction lead to a modification of the neutrino masses.
 The time delay in the neutrino signal caused by their mass has already been explored in the context of SN1987A observations~\cite{Zatsepin:1968kt, Loredo:2001rx, Pagliaroli:2010ik}, leading to an upper bound on the neutrino mass of $5.8$~eV.
-In addition to constraining the absolute neutrino mass, the time delay has also been used to probe potential interactions between dark matter and neutrinos~\cite{Ge:2024ftz}.
-This bound could be lowered below the eV scale in the case of a future galactic supernova~\cite{Nardi:2003pr, Nardi:2004zg, Lu:2014zma, Hansen:2019giq, Pompa:2022cxc, Pompa:2023yzg, Parker:2023cos, Denton:2024mlb}.
+In addition to constraining the absolute neutrino mass, the time delay has also been used to probe potential interactions between dark matter and neutrinos~\cite{Ge:2024ftz}. \editdos{Here, we will use these limits to constrain scalar-tensor theories by comparing the absolute neutrino-mass scale inferred from SN1987A with independent terrestrial bounds, thereby constraining any environmental mass rescaling between Earth and interstellar space.} This bound could be lowered below the eV scale in the case of a future galactic supernova~\cite{Nardi:2003pr, Nardi:2004zg, Lu:2014zma, Hansen:2019giq, Pompa:2022cxc, Pompa:2023yzg, Parker:2023cos, Denton:2024mlb}.
 A summary of our findings can be found in Fig.~\ref{fig:summary}.
 For the sake of concreteness, we will then apply them to the Symmetron and the Chameleon.